-Bank Guarantee (BG) becomes a very popular commercial tool in present business.
-The BG is used for several purposes, like, the seller of commodity wants the security of his credit sales revenue, and the client wants the appropriate service from the contractors.
-If the buyer fails to pay the due amount within a reasonable time or ignores the sellers request, the seller can encash the BG.
-Again, if the contractor doesn’t perform as per the agreement or as per the specification, the client can also encash the BG.
-Actually, the Bank is doing all the process and taken the responsibility on behalf of clients.
+Bank Guarantee (BG) becomes a very popular commercial tool in the present business.
+The BG is used to secure the credit of the sales of the company, and the bank assures the client that the liabilities will be settled in due time.
+If failed, the bank will cover the liabilities amount.
+If the contractor doesn’t perform as per the agreement or as per the specification, the client can also encash the BG.
+Actually, the Bank is doing all the processes and take responsibility on behalf of clients.

 Definition of a Bank Guarantee: